 GeneCards Summary for PRF1 Gene

 PRF1 (Perforin 1) is a Protein Coding gene.
-Diseases associated with PRF1 include fatal post-viral neurodegenerative disorder and hemophagocytic lymphohistiocytosis, familial, 2.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR and Ras signaling pathway.
+Diseases associated with PRF1 include hemophagocytic lymphohistiocytosis, familial, 2 and aplastic anemia.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include calcium ion binding and wide pore channel activity.

 UniProtKB/Swiss-Prot Summary for PRF1 Gene